 Outside of the classroom, Information Services provides many computing and multimedia resources for students.
 Most of these resources can be accessed at no charge, as they are funded in part or in whole by the Technology Resource Fund (TRF).

-Video cameras, still cameras, laptops, and other multimedia equipment can be checked out from Student Multimedia Services.
+Laptops, video cameras, still cameras, and other multimedia equipment can be checked out from Student Multimedia Services.
 Equipment is checked out on a first-come, first-served basis and is only available to currently enrolled students for course- or research-related work.
 The SMS checkout desk is located in the Valley Library.
 Check out the SMS website for details.